virtualstate/x/README.md

 into workable sync units.

-`union` does this by resolving in the best case all known iterators in under a single microtask, or at the works case, at least one iterator resolution.
+`union` does this by resolving in the best case all known iterators in under a single microtask, or at the works case, at least one iterator resolution, after the microtask cut off point.

 Using `union` a developer can treat a group of values with async iterators as single unit with all async resolution abstracted away to within.